 Cuts to avoid that will make short fingers look shorter are:

-Round cuts can sometimes work, but it really depends on the ring and your hand shape.
+Round cut engagement rings can sometimes work, but it really depends on the ring and your hand shape.
 If you do go for any of these cuts, make sure you go with a more dainty center stone and keep everything in proportion.

 Don’t be afraid to try on wedding rings with different cuts just to experiment and see what they look like.
 You won’t know until you know, and trying rings on may give you a better perspective on what looks good on your hand.